TaranVH/2nd-keyboard/HASU_USB/readme.md

 ### GETTING THIS TO WORK WITH AUTOHOTKEY

-- Download and install Autohotkey if you don’t already have it
+- Download and install Autohotkey... but you should already have it, and be familiar with it: https://www.autohotkey.com/download/
-- Download this script
+- Download this script:
 https://github.com/TaranVH/2nd-keyboard/blob/master/HASU_USB/QMK_F24_macro_keyboard.ahk

 - Use an Explorer window to create this folder structure, and save it here.

-- C:\AHK\2nd-keyboard\HASU_USB\QMK_F24_macro_keyboard.ahk
+- ```C:\AHK\2nd-keyboard\HASU_USB\QMK_F24_macro_keyboard.ahk```

 - In Explorer, double-click on the AHK script to get it running.
 A friendly green "H" icon should appear in your taskbar.
 Boop!

-- NOW, try typing into a text document.
-Instead of text, you should be seeing TOOLTIPS, no matter which key you press.
+- Now, try typing into a text document.
+Instead of text, you should be seeing tooltips, no matter which key you press.
+(Well, F1 and F2 will result in message boxes.)

 ### NOW YOU FILL UP THAT AHK SCRIPT WITH FUNCTIONS!
 YAH!